saifulazad/portal-scraping/README.md

 After all the resource has been fully created, upload a file to the S3 bucket created, you'll see the lambda function has been triggered.

-## Introduction
-Scraping is a hot topic nowadays.
-This is a demo about my scraping skill. [bdjobs](http://jobs.bdjobs.com/jobsearch.asp?fcatId=8) is the largest job posting site in Bangladesh.
-We are only concern on IT-related jobs.
-Please note that this is only for training and educational purpose.
-Do not use this to hamper our bdjobs portal.

-## How does it work:
-Basically, there are two folders. one is `scraper` and another is `extractor`.

-To understand and install `scraper` please follow this video [link.](https://www.youtube.com/watch?v=1j2Fl63QBFI)

-To understand and install `extractor` please follow this video [link.](https://www.youtube.com/watch?v=Z7eDjhczcgw)

-Please note that `scraper` folder will collect links by puppeteer and then those links will feed to `extractor` to collect details information from each link.

 ### Contact